BePark/laravel-azure-ad-oauth/README.md

 2. Create a new application
   1. Choose a name
   2. Select the "Web app / API" Application Type
   3. Add the "Sign-on URL".
-This will typically be `https://domain.com/auth/login`
+This will typically be `https://domain.com/auth/login` (This doesn't seems to be asked anymore)
   4. Click "Create"
 3. Click into the newly created app.
 4. The "Application ID" is what you will need for your `AZURE_AD_CLIENT_ID` env variable.
 5. Click into "Reply URLs".
 You will need to whitelist the redirection path for your app here.
 It will typically be `https://domain.com/login/microsoft/callback`.
-Click "Save"
+Click "Save" (now named Redirect URIs)
 6. Select the permissions required for you app in the "Required permissions" tab.
 7. Add any necessary roles to the manifest:
   1. Click on the "Manifest" tab.